• Skip to main content

 So long as a test produces consistent results, you can still use it to track your progress.

-Just as an unreliable bathroom scale still shows weight loss or weight gain, an inaccurate body composition test still shows the fat loss or fat gain.
+Just as an unreliable bathroom scale still shows weight loss or weight gain, an inaccurate body composition test still shows fat loss or fat gain.

 However, because of the inaccuracies of each method, it would be pointless to compare your skinfold measurement with your bioelectrical impedance measurement.